 We have three services every weekend, each with a different style.
 Here at St John's we believe in expository preaching from God's Word (the Bible) and each term our sermon series mainly follows a book of the Bible to help us understand and apply God’s Word today so that we can glorify God and be effective disciples of the Lord Jesus Christ.

 A traditional Prayer Book Anglican service.
 Each time we meet together we devote a good amount of time to readings from Scripture, (with readings from the Old Testament, Psalms, Gospels and Epistles).
-This service also has Holy Communion (also known as the Lord's Supper), using the 1st Order Service from the Prayer Book and 2nd Order Service (where the congregational responses are sung).
+This service also has Holy Communion (also known as the Lord's Supper), using the 2nd Order Service from the Prayer Book of Australia.
 This service tends to run for an hour and fifteen minutes.
 There is a genuine warmth of friendship and fellowship among congregation members and we share in morning tea together immediately following the service.

 A Service for all ages.
 We sing a mix of modern songs and traditional hymns, and celebrate Holy Communion on the second Sunday of the month.
 We include a regular Children’s Spot followed an opportunity for the children to attend an age-appropriate ministry called Sunday Club in the Parish Hall.
 Following the service we have morning tea together and once a month we have lunch together at one of the several different parks in and around Tamworth.